jackc/surus/README.md

 helper methods for searching PostgreSQL arrays and hstores.
 It also can control PostgreSQL synchronous commit behavior.
 By relaxing PostgreSQL's durability guarantee, transaction commit rate can be increased by 50% or more.
-It also directly generate JSON in PostgreSQL which can be substantially faster than converting ActiveRecord objects to JSON.
+It can also directly generate JSON in PostgreSQL which can be substantially faster than converting ActiveRecord objects to JSON.

 # Installation